 No queues for the lifts and the whole piste to yourself – absolute bliss.
 In the busier months of the ski season, like January and February, this is usually rare.
 However, when you go spring skiing you can expect this nearly every day of your holiday!
 Spring is also a great time for beginners and families as they will have the whole slope to play around on without having to worry too much about other people flying past.

 Springtime in the mountains usually brings live music and lots of partying.
 There’s nothing quite like a music festival on the slopes!
-Some of the best mountain festivals this year include Chamonix Unlimited Festival in Chamonix during April and Zermatt Unplugged in Zermatt also during April.
-Both of these festivals have an incredible lineup and will not disappoint!
+Some of the best mountain festivals also include Rock the Pistes in the Portes du Soleil, Chamonix Unlimited and Zermatt Unplugged in Zermatt in April.
+These festivals have an incredible line-ups and will not disappoint!

 Great Ski Deals